 - Once you find an account you like, look at who they follow.
 A quality influencer will follow other quality influencers.

-- The Sway Network includes a wide range of micro-influencers across all verticals.
+- The Sway Network includes a wide range of micro influencers across all verticals.
 Our influencer marketing campaigns are second to none, thanks to our hands-on approach and industry expertise.
 Want to see our work in action?
 Take a look at some of our case studies and clients.

-- From research to recruitment to reporting, we masterfully handle any — or every — aspect of your micro-influencer program.
+- From research to recruitment to reporting, we masterfully handle any — or every — aspect of your micro influencer program.
 We evaluate your business needs, campaign KPIs, and target consumer mindset.
-We then deliver successful micro-influencer media strategies to our clients.
+We then deliver successful micro influencer media strategies to our clients.

 - Our skilled Quality Assurance team checks all content before it goes live.

 - Likes, views, clicks, comments, tweets, hashtags, repins, shares: we analyze every engagement metric for in-depth campaign ROI.
-Our data-driven focus combined with industry know-how means we have the expertise you need for micro-influencer marketing success.
+Our data-driven focus combined with industry know-how means we have the expertise you need for micro influencer marketing success.

 In a recent study with Rakuten Marketing, the vast majority of respondents say they discover new products thanks to influencers that they follow.
-But the shift in brand marketing spend is moving from celebrities with existing star power to micro-influencers.
-More and more businesses are realizing that micro-influencers often outperform the big names because of their passion, knowledge, and accessibility.
+So it’s important to use influencer relationships to reach potential customers.
+It works.
+But the shift in brand marketing spend is moving from celebrities with existing star power to micro influencers.
+Ultimately, micro influencers have more impact and more power, which makes these relationships the better option.